yizzuide/XFLegoVIPER/README.md

 ## Feture
 * Assemble a module as fast so far, only need one line code.
 * Build-In powerful module event communication.
-* Real-Time track Rouing link.
+* Real-Time track Rouing link💫.
 * Can combine popular `ReactiveCocoa` library work together seamless.
 * Consider module and controller as component, using the same transition API.
 * Compatible with old project that build of MVx pattern, and help transition to VIPER pattern.